timobertram/Weighting-Information-Sets-with-Siamese-Neural-Networks-in-Reconnaissance-Blind-Chess/README.md

-# Weighting-Information-Sets-with-Siamese-Neural-Networks-in-Reconnaissance-Blind-Chess
+# Neural-Network-based-Information-Set-Weighting-for-Playing-Reconnaissance-Blind-Chess
-This codebase was used for the paper "Weighting-Information-Sets-with-Siamese-Neural-Networks-in-Reconnaissance-Blind-Chess" which was accepted for the IEEE Conference on Games 2023 and provides the code required for training your own Siamese neural network for Reconnaissance Blind Chess (RBC) from scratch, as well as a trained network that you can use in your own RBC agent.
+This codebase was used for the paper "Neural-Network-based-Information-Set-Weighting-for-Playing-Reconnaissance-Blind-Chess", which is in review for IEEE Transactions on Games 2023, and provides the code required for training your own Siamese neural network for Reconnaissance Blind Chess (RBC) from scratch, as well as a trained network that you can use in your own RBC agent.

 This repository is seperated into two parts: the code that was used to train a Siamese neural network on RBC game data, as well as the RBC agent used for evaluation of the final network.
+As this is in extension of our previous paper "Weighting-Information-Sets-with-Siamese-Neural-Networks-in-Reconnaissance-Blind-Chess" that was accepted at IEEE Conference on Games 2023, a lot of the code overlaps with our repository at https://github.com/timobertram/Weighting-Information-Sets-with-Siamese-Neural-Networks-in-Reconnaissance-Blind-Chess.

 # Usage for playing RBC